matthewkohlhaas/GTThriftShopWS/README.md

 ### Dependencies

-Node Package Manager handles all of this project's dependencies.
-Running "npm install" in the main project directory will automatically install all neccesary dependencies.
+Node Package Manager handles all this project's dependencies.
+Running "npm install" in the main project directory will automatically install all necessary dependencies.

 ### Download Instructions